Galilee (novel): Plot summary

 Rachel reads Holt's diary, telling of his experiences after the war with a cook named Nickleberry.
 They encounter a man named Galilee who Rachel soon realizes is the same Galilee in the present day when she reads of the same story that he told her when they first met.
 Meanwhile, Garrison, who has been released from prison, and Mitchell desire to destroy the Barbarossas and believe they can find their way to L'Enfant through the diary.
 Mitchell is eventually able to steal the diary from Rachel.
 With Cadmus close to death, Cesaria desires to see it and emits herself there, where she causes Cadmus to self-mutilate and die shortly afterwards.
 Rachel witnesses this and decides to return to Galilee.
 Meanwhile, Mitchell desires to have Rachel back and also heads there.
 Cesaria appears before Galilee and based on her encounter with Rachel convinces him to return to her.
 She summons a storm which causes the Samarkand to crash ashore.
 Rachel and Niolopua are able to find him and bring him back to their house.
 Mitchell meanwhile, who has brought a knife with him arrives and murders Niolopua, and tries to do the same to Galilee.
 The spirits of various Geary women appear however and he falls down the stairs, accidentally being stabbed by his knife and dies.

 Galilee agrees to reveal how everything came about to Rachel.
 After encountering Holt and Nickleberry, Galilee traveled with them and was nearly killed by a mob, being saved by Nickleberry.
 The three of them arrive at L'Enfant but wear out their welcome.
 Holt kills himself while Galilee and Nickleberry depart.
 Galilee, feeling indebted to Nickleberry agrees to help make him rich.
 Nickleberry steals the identity of a dead soldier named Geary and with Galilee doing nefarious deeds for him becomes rich and powerful.
 He eventually marries a woman named Bedelia but is unable to satisfy her so Galilee assists.
 Galilee eventually runs away with Bedelia and she gives birth to Niolopua, but she eventually returns.
 On her death bed, years later, she makes the two of them agree that Galilee will always be there to comfort the Geary women at his house in Hawaii and he will no longer be bound to doing anything else for the Gearys.
 Wanting to make Rachel immortal, Galilee brings her to L'Enfant where and they see Cesaria, who forgives Galilee.
 Maddox meanwhile, having finished his book leaves L'Enfant to see the world.

+Reception

+Douglas E. Winter of F&SF wrote Barker's "everexpansive aesthetic and stylistic pursuits find an ideal structure, producing his most controlled and widely appealing novel."
+Publishers Weekly wrote that it features a "new richness of character, of its warpings and transfigurations by hatred and love, blood legacy and death."
+Kirkus Reviews called the novel "overheated and intermittently risible" yet "entertaining".